 What is Contract Deliverables Data Management (CDDM)?

-In CDDM, as well as in its other names, it is understood that the “data” being referred to and managed is specifically that data related to contract-specified deliverables, and not general product engineering data, manufacturing data, customer data, or IT data.
-These other types of data and associated processes are typicallly managed by different software applications — such as PDM, ERP, CRM, and SCM — that do not provide standards-based CDDM capabilities.
+In CDDM CDRL management it is understood that the “data” being referred to and managed is specifically that data related to contract-specified deliverables, and not general product engineering data, manufacturing data, customer data, or IT data.
+These other types of data and associated processes are typically managed by different software applications — such as PDM, ERP, CRM, and SCM — that do not provide standards-based CDDM capabilities.
 These applications, including CDDM, collectively form a Product Innovation Platform (PIP) as part of an enterprise Product Lifecycle Management (PLM) business strategy.

 To learn more about the role of Contract Deliverables Data Management, including the types of data and processes managed by CDDM solutions, please download CMstat’s comprehensive paper at CDDM Whitepaper.